kguyaux/timestables/README.md

 the TIMES-TABLES is a little game to practise the times-tables.
 It is written in c++ and uses openGL & openAL.
-The game is inpired by the MSX-1, the 8bit homecomputer of the 80's.
-The idea of the game came when I made an opengl-demo to print the characterset of the MSX, made from 3D-cubes.
+The game is inpired by the MSX-1, an 8bit homecomputer of the 80's.
+The idea of the game originated when I made an opengl-demo to print the characterset of the MSX, (with 3D-cubes as pixels)

 USAGE: